 Perform an additional lab of your own design.
 You must consult with me as you develop ideas.

 Write a computer program.
 The program should solve a physics problem you cannot solve analytically, solve a wide variety of problems, or have an instructive animation.
-You must consult with me as you develop ideas.
+You must consult with me as you develop ideas before you submit it.
+You may only do this once.

 Attend a Chemeketa planetarium show.
 Submit a paragraph of notes to me.

-Watch some videos on physics or astronomy and submit a paragraph of notes for each one.
+Watch a substantive video on physics or astronomy and submit a paragraph of notes.
 Veritasium has some excellent physics videos (please stick to the physics playlist).
 The astronomy videos from Kurzgesagt are good (select ones that interest you from the list).
-Feel free to suggest other videos.
+Feel free to suggest other sources.
+You may only do this once.

 Join the search for gravitational waves by using your idle computer to analyze data from pulsars.
 Follow these instructions: